zarf-dev/proposals/0051-v1beta1-schema/README.md

 know that this has succeeded?
 -->

-- Detail all schema changes in the ZarfPackageConfig from v1alpha1 to v1beta1.
+- Detail the schema changes in the ZarfPackageConfig from v1alpha1 to v1beta1.

 ### Non-Goals